robertlarkins/robertlarkins.github.io/_posts/2025-06-21-code-that-fits-in-your-head-book-notes.md

 A domain model is an attempt to describe the 'real world'.
 Natural numbers (>=1) are everywhere.

 Postel's Law - Be conservative in what you send, be liberal in what you accept.
 - Be specific in what output you provide.
+The more guaratees given, the less defensive code the caller has to write.
 - The more broad the input can be, the easier the caller can interact with the object.
 But only allow input you can meaningfully work with.

 Cyclomatic Complexity - the number of independant paths through a piece of code.